theghostcasper/Movie_trailer_website/README.md

 ## How to run the website

-1. In your command prompt write: $ `git clone https://github.com/SteveWooding/movie-website`
+1. download the repository or clone it by typing: $ `git clone https://github.com/SteveWooding/movie-website` in the git bash
 2. Then: $ `cd "movie-website"`
 3. execute the entertainment_center.py script by entering: $ `python entertainment_center.py`

 The browser will then launch the movie trailer website.